ST PAUL, Minn — Minnesota voters will have several opportunities to make their voices heard during the 2020 election season.

 In addition to the presidential race, 2020 will also include elections for a U.S. Senate seat in Minnesota, all eight congressional seats, and all state House and Senate seats in the Minnesota legislature.

-The field of candidates in those races will be narrowed with a primary election on Aug.
-11, 2020, with early (absentee) voting starting on June 26.
+The field of candidates in those races was narrowed with a primary election on Aug.
+11, 2020.

 The general election will be Nov.
 3, 2020, with early (absentee) voting beginning on Sept.
 18.